Liam-Mackey/phase-0/week-2/design-reflection.md

 #What is UX design and why is it important?
 UX design is crucial to maintaining visitors to your website.
 User Experience (UX) design is focused around how the user feels about the site.
 Is it easy to use?
 Is it pretty?
 Does it appeal to me?
 When so many other sites on the web cater to users if yours doesn't then people will use other sites.
 We have to consider how the user feels if we want to maintain users.

+#Navigating and linking Resources
+I was effectivley able to navigate to and link to new resources i.e.(../) without research.
+I am really getting the hang of git and Shell.
+I was able to navigate around my terminal fairly easily.
+Or at least much easier than last time.
+I am trying to use git and githb as much as i can to get the hang of it better.

 #What was the hardest part of this challenge?
 The hardest part of this challenge for me was making the site map.
 I am not that great of an artist and all of the online site map tools you had to pay to use them and I wasn't ready for that just yet.
 But I like to think I did a good job, next time I might use something like paint though instaed of pen and paper.